hams71/Salary_Analysis/README.md

   - State (Folder)
   - State_Salary_Deviation (Folder)

-- The ones starting with **Fetch** will get data from sites and write in a csv file
+- The ones starting with **Fetch** will get data from sites and write in a csv file.
 - The ones with **Spark** will read the csv, tranform the data and write to respective folder.
-- The folder will be created after you have executed the Spark code.
+- The folders will be created after you have executed the Spark code.

 ---